 -Chins can also chew a hole in the plastic to escape, another downside to cages with plastic bottoms.

 Although some of these options may seem more affordable or accessible, they can be dangerous for chins:

 -Plastic pet carriers are not a good option for obvious reasons, chinchillas can quickly chew out of these and escape or ingest the plastic leading to deadly stomach impactions.

 -Aquariums or fish tanks are never appropriate for chinchillas as they can quickly overheat in this environment due to its low airflow.

--Metal animal crates would acceptable if they did not have such wide spacing.
-These large holes can quickly cause issues as if your chinchilla bounces off the size, they can get legs caught.
+-Metal animal crates could be acceptable if they did not have such wide spacing, this increases your odds of your chin escaping.
+These large holes can also quickly cause issues if your chinchilla bounces off the sides, they can get legs caught.
 Waking up to find your pet hanging from a broken limb is never fun.

 -Plastic tubs, totes and containers are no good as chins can quickly chew out, ingest the plastic or overheat from lack of airflow.